vaeryn-uk/ue4-export-nav-data/README.md

+Forked from the great work done in https://github.com/hxhb/ue4-export-nav-data to support a hobby gamedev project.

 ## What is this?

 This is a Unreal Engine 4 Plugin that export ue4 navigation mesh data(recast mesh) to outside.